specialises in intellectual property law (trademarks, patents, designs and copyrights) and competition law.

 For many years, he has been a member of the committee for patent proxy approvals within the Office for Intellectual Property (2005-2017).

-Emmanuel is a member of the International Association for the Protection of Intellectual Property (A.I.P.P.I.: he is the administrator of the Belgian group en president of the Commission “marques”).
-He is also a member of the International Trademark Association (I.N.T.A.), the European Communities Trademark Association (E.C.T.A.), the International Literary and Artistic Association (A.L.A.I.), the Benelux Association of Trade Mark and Design Law (B.M.M.), and the European Patent Lawyers’ Association (EPLAW).
+Emmanuel Cornu is a member of the International Association for the Protection of Intellectual Property (AIPPI), in which context he is the administrator of the Belgian group and president of the Trademarks Commission.
+He is also a member of the International Trademark Association (INTA), and of MARQUES, the European Communities Trademark Association (ECTA), the International Literary and Artistic Association (ALAI), the Benelux Association of Trade Mark and Design Law (B.M.M.), and the European Patent Lawyers’ Association (EPLAW).

 Emmanuel was the president of the Belgian delegation to the Council of European Bars (C.C.B.E.).
 He is a former secretary of the Brussels Bar and a former member of the Brussels Bar Council.
 He has also been president of the “Conférence du Jeune Barreau de Bruxelles” (Young Bar Association).